RTBHOUSE/techblog/_posts/2021-11-26-L2-EVPN-to-L3-concept-part3.markdown

 ## Connecting 'legacy-old' servers to the RRs

 Each server which is connected to the old big flat /12 network needs to peer with RR first, in order to be able to connect to the new L3-BGP-only-servers.
 When iBGP peering is established, route-reflector would advertise NLRIs to its client-peer without modifying attributes - the aim is to avoid routing loops.
-We have a smooth experience with a [BIRD routing daemon](https://bird.network.cz/) - configuration file is human-readable and can be easily automated using tools such as puppet or ansbile:
+We have a smooth experience with a [BIRD routing daemon](https://bird.network.cz/) - configuration file is human-readable and can be easily automated using tools such as Puppet or Ansbile.

 Let's consider 2 different servers: one host b101 (172.16.2.101) is connected to the 'old' network with BIRD while the second host b160 (172.16.2.160) is connected to the 'new' L3-BGP-network via Sonic NOS based SONIC LEAF#1 and LEAF#2 over FRR.
 Let's see how b101 sees b160